AdobeDocs/experience-platform.en/help/dashboards/guides/audiences.md

 ### [!UICONTROL Audience activation order] {#audience-activation-order}

-The [!UICONTROL Audience activation order] widget provides a three-column table that lists the [!UICONTROL destination name], the [!UICONTROL platform], and the activation [!UICONTROL date] of the audience.
+The [!UICONTROL Audience activation order] widget provides a three-column table that lists the destination name, the platform, and the activation date of the audience.
 The list is ordered from high to low according to recency and can accommodate up to 10 rows.

 ![The Audience activation order widget.](../images/audiences/audience-activation-order.png)

 ### [!UICONTROL Audience overlap] {#audience-overlap}

-This widget represents the number of profiles from two audiences that meet the criteria for both segment definitions.
+This widget uses a Venn diagram to visualize the number of people that match the criteria for both audiences.
 The audiences used for comparison are selected from the widget dropdown menus.
 The total number of profiles contained within the the relevant segment definition can be seen by hovering over a circle or the intersection of the Venn diagram.

 This widget enables you to optimize your segmentation strategy by visualizing the similarities in the results of your segment definitions.